 Best for: Teams that are already living and breathing Zendesk.

-Zendesk AI is built right into the Zendesk Suite, so it's a super convenient choice if that's where your team spends its day.
+Zendesk AI is built right into the Zendesk Suite, so it's a super convenient and powerful choice if that's where your team spends its day.
 It uses your Zendesk Guide articles to power its answers, and it can hand off conversations to human agents smoothly.

 -